 In the earliest days of the Church’s life, converts needed to be ready to make enormous sacrifices.
 They might have to give up their jobs, their families, even their lives, if they became Christians.
 The training to give up a pagan lifestyle and live a Christian lifestyle was long and involved, therefore.
 Instruction often lasted as long as three years.
 The most intense part of that training took place during the last weeks before their Easter Baptism.
 The catechumens (i.e., students; think of the word catechism) fasted and prayed for forty days — as Jesus did before he faced Satan’s temptations in the wilderness.
 That forty-day period of prayer and meditation became known as the season of Lent.

-If Christians choose to give up something or increase charitable giving during Lent as a way to proclaim the salvation Christ has won for all by His suffering and death, then such activities are God-pleasing sacrifices and are to be encouraged.
+If Christians choose to give up something or increase charitable giving during Lent as a way to proclaim the salvation Christ has won for all by His suffering and death.
 However, it is essential to remember that nothing we do through self-denial or good works can ever earn God's forgiveness or repay Him for what He accomplished for us.
 Lent is not about our giving up something to please God.
 Lent is about what Christ gave up to pay the penalty for the sins of the world -- His holy and innocent life.